Skip to main content

 09:10

-• How do differing models influence attachment points, asset selection and investor appetite in bank SRT?
+• How do the differing models influence attachment points, asset selection and investor appetite in SRT?

-• Implications for issuer and investor appetite - and for pricing
+• Implications for investor demand, issuer behaviour and pricing across credit markets

 • Conservatorship and GSE reform: what different policy outcomes could shape the future role of CRT